Selling a UK Property From Overseas

 If you thought auction was only suitable for properties in poor condition, you’re in for some news!
 Practically any type of property can be sold by auction, including properties in good condition.
 Property auctions in the UK have evolved to cater for the more “average” property seller.

-Selling a UK property from abroad
+Selling a UK property from overseas

 How much will your property sell for by auction?
 Request a free valuation and reserve price estimate for your UK property.
 In some cases we may need a few more details about your property before providing a free and no-obligation estimate.